stereolabs/zed-sdk/tutorials/tutorial 3 - depth sensing/README.md

 zed.close();
 ```

-And this is it!<br/>
 You are now using the ZED as a depth sensor.You can move on to the next tutorial to learn how to use the ZED as a positional tracker.

-*You can find the complete source code of this sample in main.cpp located in the same folder*